 3. Confusion is a coach problem, not an athlete problem.

 If you have to explain a bunch of details and minutia about a session, leaving your athletes no more clear about the execution or point, that’s your problem, not theirs.
 Make the session simpler.

 4. Make the gym a welcoming place.

-The gym can be a scary place for those not use to gym training, your facility’s culture, or simply the unfit.
+The gym can be a scary place for those not used to gym training, your facility’s culture, or simply the unfit.
 This is especially true for men who never want to look weak.
 Aim to make your gym a challenging, yet welcoming place.
 Strive to make the standard not a certain level of performance, but a high level of effort and attitude.
 Athletes are subject to what you tell them to do in a session.
 This puts you in a position of trusted authority.
 Don’t abuse it.
-Avoid insulting or sarcastic comments, even if you say them with the best intent.
+Avoid insulting or sarcastic comments, even if you say them with the best intentions.
 It’s okay to scold, but don’t be a jerk.
 Protect and care for your athletes.